Lion's Mane Mushroom Lookalikes: Picking the Right Mushroom

 This is because it’s thought to look like a faceless hedgehog.

 Perhaps you might think this mushroom looks more like a lion’s mane, as it’s commonly referred to.
-Or do you think it looks more like a beard, or a monkey head, which are all names synonymous with Hericium erinaceus?
+Or do you think it looks more like a beard or a monkey head, which are all synonymous with Hericium erinaceus?

-Today, we’ll delve deeper into the unique characteristics of lion’s mane mushroom and explain how there’s more to this fungi than the brain-supporting properties it’s known for.
+If you’re wondering, “Is there a wild poisonous lion’s mane mushroom?”
+Today, we’ll answer your question, delve deeper into the unique characteristics of lion’s mane, and explain how there’s more to this fungi than the brain-supporting properties it’s known for.
 We’ll also explore:

 • Lion’s mane mushroom lookalikes

-• How to identify the real lion’s mane mushroom while foraging
+• How to identify lion’s mane mushrooms while foraging

 • How to pick the right lion’s mane supplement for the first time